Acceptable Use Policy (AUP)

 3. Account Sharing and Access

-- Role Limits: Users must not attempt to exploit vulnerabilities to exceed their authorised Role-Based Access Control (RBAC) permissions.
+- Role limits.
+Users must not attempt to exploit vulnerabilities to exceed their authorised Role-Based Access Control (RBAC) permissions.

 4. Tipping-Off and Circumvention

-Section 123 of the AML/CTF Act 2006 (Cth) ("Tipping Off") imposes severe criminal penalties for disclosing the existence of a Suspicious Matter Report (SMR) or related regulatory investigations.
+Section 123 of the AML/CTF Act 2006 (Cth) ("Tipping Off") imposes criminal penalties for disclosing the existence of a Suspicious Matter Report (SMR) or related regulatory investigations.
 Users must NOT:

-- Attempt to circumvent platform controls designed to restrict access to SMR data.
+- attempt to circumvent platform controls designed to restrict access to SMR data;

-- Use the platform's communication features (if any) to disclose SMR-related information to the subject of the suspicion.
+- use the platform's communication features (if any) to disclose SMR-related information to the subject of the suspicion.

 5. Security Violations